symbol/symbol-docs/source/guides/transfer/sending-a-transfer-transaction.rst

     Sending a TransferTransaction

-Alice wants to send 10 nem.xem to Bob, whose address is ``TBONKW-COWBZY-ZB2I5J-D3LSDB-QVBYHB-757VN3-SKPP``.
+Alice wants to send 10 |networkcurrency| to Bob, whose address is ``TBONKW-COWBZY-ZB2I5J-D3LSDB-QVBYHB-757VN3-SKPP``.

 *************
 Prerequisites